VATSIM-UK/UK-Sector-File/.github/Contributing.md

   * The issues will be referenced in the first instance and then closed once the MR is accepted.
 * **Add your changes to the CHANGELOG.md file** - this can be found in [UK-Sector-File/.github/CHANGELOG.md](https://github.com/VATSIM-UK/UK-Sector-File/blob/master/.github/CHANGELOG.md).
 * Push the commit(s) to your fork.
-* Submit a push request (PR) to the master branch.
+* Submit a pull request (PR) to the master branch.
 * The PR title should describe the change that has been made.
 * The PR description should confirm what changes have been made and how you know they're correct (with references).
  * Please include any relevant screenshots to prove the changes work - this is particularly important for SMRs.